hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## Why 271 as the default partition count?

-The partition count of 271, being a prime number, is a good choice because it will be distributed to the nodes almost evenly.
+The partition count of 271, being a prime number, is a good choice because it will be distributed to the members almost evenly.
 For a small to medium sized cluster, the count of 271 gives an almost even partition distribution and optimal-sized partitions.
 As your cluster becomes bigger, you should make this count bigger to have evenly distributed partitions.

 <br></br>